mozhganaskarzadeh/TIER/docs/configReadme.md

 * **minSlope**, minimum valid slope value (normalized for precipitation; physical units for temperature): Threshold for the minimum allowable slope for the elevation-variable relationship (typically around 0-0.5 for precipitation, -10 K/km for temperature - which is the adiabatic lapse rate)
 * **maxInitialSlope**, maximum valid initial pass normalized slope for precipitation: Maximum normalized slope for precipitation on the first pass.
 Precipitation is solved iteratively and larger slopes are allowed on the first pass.
 * **maxFinalSlope**, maximum valid final adjusted normalized slope for precipitation:  Maximum normalized slope for the final precipitation field.
 After the initial precipitation guess, the slope and precipitation fields are smoothed, which will reduce noise and spurious slope values, thus the maximum allowed is typically reduced.
-* **maxSlopeLower**, maximum valid slope for temperature in lower atmospheric layer (inversion layer; allows for strong inversions):  Maximum slope for temperature in the inversion layer.
+* **maxSlopeLower**, maximum valid slope for temperature (K/km) in lower atmospheric layer (inversion layer; allows for strong inversions):  Maximum slope for temperature in the inversion layer.
 Typically this is a large positive value to allow for strong inversions.
-* **maxSlopeUpper**, maximum valid slope for temperature in upper layer (free atmosphere; up to isothermal allowed):  Maximum slope in the 'free' atmosphere layer.
+* **maxSlopeUpper**, maximum valid slope for temperature (K/km) in upper layer (free atmosphere; up to isothermal allowed):  Maximum slope in the 'free' atmosphere layer.
 Typically there are few if any inversions in the free atmosphere, sometimes it is around isothermal, thus 0 is recommended for the upper layer maximum slope.
 * **defaultSlope**, default slope value (normalized for precipitation; physical units for temperature): Default slope value for precipitation or temperature if the regression cannot find a valid value (e.g. Daly et al. 1994).
 This is overridden if the user specifies an input temperature lapse rate file.
 The updatePrecipSlope function also overrides the spatially constant default slope defined here.
-* **topoPosMinDiff**, minimum elevation difference used to adjust topographic position weights (m) (Daly et al. 2007)
+* **topoPosMinDiff**, minimum elevation (m) difference used to adjust topographic position weights (m) (Daly et al. 2007)
-* **topoPosMaxDiff**, maximum elevation difference for stations to receive topographic position weighting (m) (Daly et al. 2007)
+* **topoPosMaxDiff**, maximum elevation (m) difference for stations to receive topographic position weighting (m) (Daly et al. 2007)
 * **topoPosExp**, exponent to adjust topographic position weighting function (Daly et al. 2007)
 * **coastalExp**, exponent to adjust distance to coast weighting function (Daly et al. 2002)
 * **layerExp**, exponent to adjust atmospheric layer weighting function (Daly et al. 2002)